 Prior to the poker boom, most films and books depicting poker games used Draw or Stud poker variants.
 War films and written historical accounts in particular recounted games of Five-Card Stud played among the ranks of soldiers enjoying a break from the American Civil War in the 1860s.

 Any poker game of the Stud variety simply means that a hand consists of a number of individually dealt face-up and face-down cards.
 There are five cards for each player in 5-Card Stud and seven cards per player in 7-Card Stud.
 There is also a Six-Card Stud version that is much less common.
-Razz is a low-hand variant of Stud that has become a part of many mixed game lineups.
+Razz is a low-hand variant of Stud that has become a part of many tournaments featuring different types of mixed poker games.

-The poker hand rankings for the basic Seven Card-Stud game are the same as for Texas Hold’em, Omaha, and any other basic poker game in which the highest hand wins.
-There is no low hand.
+The hand rankings in poker are the same for Seven Card-Stud as for Texas Hold’em, Omaha, and any other variant in which the highest hand wins.
+As a result, learning these hand rankings is a great foundation for learning how to play the different types of poker,

 - Royal flush: A-K-Q-J-10 of the same suit